-- 7. Developing countries are increasingly engaged in space activities and actively participating in the discussions of the Committee.
+7. Developing countries are increasingly engaged in space activities and actively participating in the discussions of the Committee.
 While several Member States of this Group have achieved important milestones in space activities, others are starting to develop their own space programmes and policies.
-This fact affirms our recognition of the potential, importance and impact of space activities. - 8.
-In this connection, it is imperative to intensify the efforts to extend to all States the benefits derived from outer space activities with a view to promoting the contribution of peaceful uses of outer space to socio-economic development.
-In line with the enhancement of international cooperation in outer space activities, it is vital to promote a wider participation of developing countries through active assistance by advanced spacefaring nations and the Office of Outer Space Affairs.
+This fact is a recognition of the potential, importance and impact of space activities.
+The Group also considers it crucial that developing countries are not left behind or are unfairly disadvantaged by space exploration efforts.

+8. In this connection, it is imperative to intensify the efforts to extend to all States the benefits derived from outer space activities with a view to promoting the contribution of peaceful uses of outer space to socio-economic development, including the attainment of the Sustainable Development Goals as well as the "Space2030" Agenda.
+In line with the enhancement of international cooperation in outer space activities, it is vital to promote a wider participation of developing countries through active assistance by advanced space faring nations and the Office of Outer Space Affairs.
 To this end, capacity building and technical assistance are key factors in the expansion of the abilities of those working in the field, allowing them to gain expertise and knowledge from more advanced spacefaring nations.
+The Group also underscores the importance of appropriate funding, as well as mobilization of extrabudgetary resources to enable the Office to provide valuable support for developing countries, including through UNOOSA's capacity building programmes.